onflow/flow/agendas/2024/sprint-kickoff/2024-03-15-Flow-Sprint-Kickoff.md

 **Done last sprint**

-- N/A
+- Completed UI components for EVM support in Flow Wallet
+- Completed Web3.js integration with Flow Wallet (Not with COA, with EOA to start)

 **This sprint**

-- Begin creating developer documentation highlighting FlowEVM
-- Updating cadence transactions / scripts for Cadence 1.0
+- CTD cadence transactions / scripts for Cadence 1.0
-- Begin executing on FlowEVM updates to Flow Wallet
+- COA integration (including Web3.js integration with COA)
+- VM Bridge integration, meeting scheduled for Monday.
-- Scheduled calls with MetaMask and Coinbase Wallet teams to intro FlowEVM and gather their requirements.
+- CTD: Outreach with Coinbase Wallet, MetaMask, Shadow Wallet and Blocto

 **On Hold**